jacques-lauzeral/odp/docs/ODP-Import-File-Format.md

 - **impactedStakeholderCategories**: External IDs of affected stakeholder categories
 - **impactedServices**: External IDs of affected services
 - **impactedDataCategories**: External IDs of affected data categories
-- **referencesDocuments**: Array of document references with optional notes
+- **documentReferences**: Array of document references with optional notes
 - **dependsOnRequirements**: External IDs of requirements this one depends on

 ### Constraints